This Keyword in Java with Examples

-this keyword in Java is a reference variable that refers to the current class object.
-In other words, it holds the reference to the current class object or the same class object.
+The “this keyword in Java is a reference variable that refers to the current class object.
+In other words, it holds a reference to the object whose method or constructor is currently being executed.

-The current class object can be referred by using this reference anywhere in the class.
-The keyword “this” can be applied to instance variables, constructors, and methods.
+The current class object can be referred to using the “this” reference anywhere within an instance method or constructor of the class.
+The keyword “this” can be applied to instance variables, constructors, and instance methods.

-The general syntax to use ‘this’ keyword in Java programming is as follows:
+The general syntax to use the ‘this’ keyword in Java programming is:

 Let’s take an example program where we will prove that the keyword ‘this’ refers to the current class object or not.